Michigan Bucket List: Christmas Light Displays

 Whether you want to experience the glimmering lights from the comfort of your car, or you want to brave the cold and walk through an immersive light exhibit, Michigan has colorful light displays across the state that will be sure to please you.

 Visiting a light display could provide a break from the stress of the holiday season, or it could even become your family’s newest holiday tradition.
+Here are some of the best light displays to visit this holiday season.
+Be sure to check their websites before you go to verify hours.

 Drive-through light displays in Michigan

-1. Wayne County Lightfest, Westland: The Wayne County Lightfest, located in Hines Park, is a four-mile drive with more than 100,000 lights.
+Wayne County Lightfest, Westland: The Wayne County Lightfest, located in Hines Park, is a five-mile drive with more than 100,000 lights.
 In addition to the lights, the Lightfest has a holiday mailbox where children can drop off their letters to Santa.
-The Wayne County Lightfest opens on November 17 and runs until Christmas Eve, December 24.

-1. Christmas Lite Show, Comstock Park: 2022 is the Christmas Lite Show’s 24th year of hosting West Michigan’s largest drive through light show.
+Christmas Lite Show, Comstock Park: West Michigan’s largest animated drive-through light show is back for another year of magic.
 With close to two miles of holiday festivities and over a million lights, the Christmas Light Show is fun for the whole family.
-Families can visit the Christmas Light Show starting on November 24.

 Walk and hike-through light displays in Michigan

-More from A Healthier Michigan:
+More from AHM:

 A Healthier Michigan is sponsored by Blue Cross Blue Shield of Michigan, a nonprofit, independent licensee of the Blue Cross Blue Shield Association.